Work in Denmark

-The majority of Danish internships are based in Copenhagen, which is home to many large companies.
+The majority of Danish internships are based in Copenhagen, home to many large companies.
 You can search for paid internships in Denmark at:

-If you're from one of the Nordic countries (Finland, Iceland, Norway and Sweden) you can live and work freely in Denmark without a residence or work permit.
-You'll still require a CPR number, health insurance card and tax number.
+If you're from one of the Nordic countries - Norway, Finland, Iceland or Sweden - you can reside and work in Denmark without this certificate, but you'll still need to register for a CPR, health insurance card and tax number.

 How to explain your qualifications to employers

-UK qualifications are directly comparable to those in Denmark, so employers should have no problems recognising them.
-If you encounter issues, you can have your qualifications assessed by the Danish Agency for Higher Education to make them easier for employers to understand.
+The Bologna Process, a series of agreements between European countries to ensure direct comparability of qualifications across the continent, means UK qualifications meet the standards of those in Denmark.
+Employers should have no problems recognising them - if you encounter issues, you can have your qualifications assessed by the Danish Agency for Higher Education, which will make them easier for employers to understand.

-Some professions are regulated and you will need authorisation from a public authority to confirm your qualifications.
-Find out more and see a full list of regulation professions at the Danish Ministry of Higher Education and Science.
+Some professions are regulated and you'll need authorisation from a public authority to confirm your qualifications.

 Find out more